Activities at Stanfield Nursing Home

-It's one of our key nursing home policies that our residents stay as active and stimulated as possible.
+It’s one of our key care home policies that our residents stay as active and stimulated as possible.

 All of our nursing home activities are designed to support and enhance the psychological, social, emotional and physical well-being of our residents.